faysalmahamud/gateway-for-quickpay-give/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quickpay Gateway Add-on for Give.
+Payment Gateway for Quickpay on Give.

 == Description ==
 This plugin requires the Give plugin activated to function properly.
 When activated, it adds a payment gateway for quickpay.com.